 All visitors must access the school via the main entrance and sign in at the school office where they will be issued with a visitor badge and Safeguarding information.

 The staff and Governors of our school have all read and understood the document ‘Keeping Children Safe in Education 2019 and are aware of their own roles and responsibilities in relation to safeguarding.
 A copy of this document is shown below for your information.

 Our school participates in a Police-led initiative called Operation Encompass, a scheme which ensures that we can better support any child where a domestic incident has been reported to Police from their home.

 Following a domestic incident, the Police make contact with the school via telephone and communicate relevant information to nominated, fully-trained school staff.
 This ensures that we are made aware early enough to support children and young people in a way that means they feel safe, supported and listened to.

 Each school has a member of staff called a key adult who is trained to liaise with the police, when required, whilst ensuring support is available to the child.
-Our Key Staff are Mrs Bevan and Mr Harris.
+Our key staff member is Mr Harris.

 We are committed to working in partnership with local relevant organisations to safeguard and protect children across Bury and provide the best possible care and support for our pupils.

 You can find out more about Operation Encompass via the following:

 As part of our safeguarding and child protection duties, we fully endorse the Government’s PREVENT strategy.